mparno/fenics-web/source/doc/programmers-reference/cpp/fem/DofMap.rst

         Return the dimension of the global finite element function space

-    .. cpp:function:: unsigned int local_dimension(const ufc::cell& cell) const

-        Return the dimension of the local finite element function space on a cell

     .. cpp:function:: unsigned int max_local_dimension() const

         Return the maximum dimension of the local finite element function space